ProjectLantier/MedFlexConnect/README.md

-# MedFlexConnect an app by MedFlex Tech
+# 'MedFlex Connect' an app by 'MedFlex Tech'